horizons83/Mileston4-Fashion-For_fans/README.md

 **3. Store environment variables**

-* If you decide to use Gitpod for the development of this project and you can store your environement variables directly in Gitpod by clicking on "Settings" on the Worspaces page then inserted the following variables in  the "Environement Variables" section :
+* If you decide to use Gitpod for the development of this project and you can store your environment variables directly in Gitpod by clicking on "Settings" on the Worspaces page then adding the following variables in  the "Environment Variables" section :

 ```
 'DEVELOPMENT', 'True'